LLNL/Silo/docs/subsets.md

   The expression language for building up the arguments to be used along with the printf-style format string is pretty simple.

-  It supports the ‘+’, ‘-’, ‘*’, ‘/’, ‘%’ (modulo), ‘|’, ‘&’, ‘^’ integer operators and a variant of the question-mark-colon operator, ‘? : :’ which requires an extra, terminating colon.
+  It supports the '+', '-', '*', '/', '%' (modulo), '|', '&', '^' integer operators and a variant of the question-mark-colon operator, '? : :' which requires an extra, terminating colon.

-  It supports grouping via ‘(‘ and ‘)’ characters.
+  It supports grouping via '(' and ')' characters.

-  It supports grouping of characters into arbitrary strings via the string (single quote) characters ‘’’ and ‘’’.
+  It supports grouping of characters into arbitrary strings via the single quote character (').
   Any characters appearing between enclosing single quotes are treated as a literal string suitable for an argument to be associated with a %s-type conversion specifier in the format string.

-  It supports references to external, integer valued arrays introduced via a ‘#’ character appearing before an array’s name and external, string valued arrays introduced via a ‘$’ character appearing before an array’s name.
+  It supports references to external, integer valued arrays introduced via a '#' character appearing before an array's name and external, string valued arrays introduced via a '$' character appearing before an array's name.

   Finally, the special operator 'n' appearing in an expression represents a *natural number* within the sequence of names (zero-origin index).